-III.A.1.b) Prerequisite Postgraduate Clinical Education III.A.1.b).(1) To be eligible for appointment at the F1 level, fellows should have completed an ACGME-, AOA-, ACGME-I, or RCPSC-accredited internal medicine or emergency medicine program.
-(Core) III.A.1.b).(2) To be eligible for appointment at the F2 level, fellows must have completed a two- or three-year ACGME-, AOA-, ACGME-I, or RCPSC-accredited internal medicine subspecialty fellowship.
-(Core) III.A.1.b).(3) Fellows from ACGME-, AOA-, ACGME-I, or RCPSC-accredited emergency medicine programs should have completed at least six months of direct patient care experience in internal medicine, of which at least three months must have been in a medical intensive care unit.
-(Core) III.A.1.b).(4) Fellows from non-ACGME-, AOA, ACGME-I, or RCPSC-accredited internal medicine or emergency medicine programs must have completed at least three years of internal medicine education prior to starting the fellowship.
-(Core)
+section below.
+(Core) [Edited and Moved from III.A.1.c).(1) and added emergency medicine] III.A.1.c) Prerequisite Postgraduate Clinical Education III.A.1.c).(1) To be eligible for appointment at the F1 level, fellows should have completed an ACGME-, AOA-, ACGME-I, or RCPSC-accredited internal medicine or emergency medicine program.
+(Core) III.A.1.d) To be eligible for appointment at the F2 level, fellows must have completed a two- or three-year ACGME-, AOA-, ACGME-I, or RCPSC-accredited internal medicine subspecialty fellowship.
+(Core) III.A.1.e) Fellows from who completed ACGME-, AOA-, ACGME-I, or RCPSC-accredited emergency medicine programs should have completed at least six months of direct patient care experience in internal medicine, of which at least three months must have been in a medical intensive care unit MICU.
+(Core) critical care medicine progreducation, the fellow will ne fellowship.
+This time does Aground and Intent: If an emergency medicine graduate enters a ram and has not completed the six months of prerequisite clinical eed to complete the remaining months at the beginning of the not count toward the minimum 12 months of clinical experiences in gram Requirement IV.C.3.) but will count toward the 24 months of Requirement Int.C.)
+III.A.1.f) Fellow Eligibility Exception The Review Committee for Internal Medicine will allow the following exception to the fellowship eligibility requirements: III.A.1.f).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.f).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

-III.A.1.c) Fellow Eligibility Exception

-The Review Committee for Internal Medicine will allow the following exception to the fellowship eligibility requirements: